hmchen47/DataScience/ML/ML-Stanford/02-ModelCost.md

     $J^\prime(\theta_1) = 0$ at $\theta_1$, $\;\therefore \; \theta_1 := \theta_1 - \alpha \cdot 0 = \theta_1$

-+ Gradient descent <br/>
++ Gradient descent operation <br/>
   Gradient descent can converge to a local minimum, even with the learning rate $\alpha$ fixed.

   $$\theta_1 := \theta_1 - \displaystyle \alpha \frac{d}{d \theta_1} J(\theta_1)$$

-  As we approach a local minimum, gradient descent will automa6cally take smaller steps.
+  As we approach a local minimum, gradient descent will automatically take smaller steps.
 So, no need to decrease $\alpha$ over time.

 ---------------------------------------------